French immigration bill causes uproar – DW – 12/10/2023

 Herve Le Bras, historian and demographer at the Paris-based School for Advanced Studies in the Social Sciences EHESS, begs to differ on that last point.

-He says none of the more than 100 other immigration laws since 1945 have been effective.
+He said none of the more than 100 other immigration laws since 1945 have been effective.

 "The bill is completely useless and will have practically no impact on the number of migrants coming in per year.
-It only gives politicians, from the far-right to the far-left, a platform to express their stance," he stated in an interview with DW.
+It only gives politicians, from the far-right to the far-left, a platform to express their stance," he said in a DW interview.

 "If you look at the immigration figures under past governments, you'll see that they are uncorrelated to politics," he said.

-Alain Fontaine, owner of the restaurant Le Mesturet in central Paris and head of France's Association of Restaurant Owners, is still hoping the initially planned one-year green card will be put back in and even extended.
+Alain Fontaine, owner of the restaurant Le Mesturet in central Paris and head of French Association of Master Restaurateurs, is still hoping the initially planned one-year green card will be put back in and even extended.

 Some 12 out of his own 27 employees are foreigners.